prakash-tech89/Data-Science/README.md

 Repository contains codes and hands on for data science

 Week 1 :
-  1)Python basics
+  1) Python basics
-  2)Sample commands in Jupyter
+  2) Sample commands in Jupyter
-  3)Data structure like list,set,tuples and dictionary
+  3) Data structure like list,set,tuples and dictionary
-  4)Operation and manipulation using Data structures
+  4) Operation and manipulation using Data structures

 Week 2 :
   1) Indention